muut/riotjs-admin/doc/modular.md

 # Model, View and Presenter

-Riot.js helps you to build single page applications that are easy to maintain.
+How to build modular single-page applications?

 Let's clean the table.